Partonetrain/botaniacombat/README.md

 If you like this mod, [consider supporting me on ko-fi](https://ko-fi.com/partonetrain) ^_^

 ## FAQ
+####  *Will you make a Forge version?*
+Maybe, but I am going to have to learn Architecturey first.
+Considering this uses a lot of Fabric libraries, I'm not sure that will happen without some outside help.

+####  *Does this work with Sinytra Connector?*
+idk try it ¯\_(ツ)_/¯ If it does, then support for it is low priority

 #### *How much damage does the mana beam from the new weapons do?*
 7 (or 3.5 hearts), same as Terra Blade's.

-####  *Will you make a Forge version?*
-Maybe, but I am going to have to learn Architecturey first.
-Considering this uses a lot of Fabric libraries, I'm not sure that will happen.

 #### *Why so many optional dependencies*?
 A couple of reasons, but mostly these are mods I already use myself, and I don't like doing mixin on vanilla when there's just a library I could use that does it